peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 - Finn recounts what his uncle told him about women in the hills that will turn you into stone and take your soul
 	- Minksi asks if they do anything else to you while you're turned to stone, and if they're beautiful
 	- Finn tells her that they just eat your soul, but are very beautiful
-- A sonorous voice from just around the corner of the stone in accented Common, "Intrepid adventurers finally come to save me from my unending torment?"
+- A sonorous voice from just around the corner of the stone in accented Common says, "Intrepid adventurers finally come to save me from my unending torment?"
-	- Minksi stands up, dusts herself off and straightens up her collar, then unbuttons the first button of her shirt
+	- Minksi stands up, dusts herself off, and straightens up her collar, then unbuttons the first button of her shirt
 - Captain Minksi turns the corner and suddenly freezes.
-A beautiful woman steps forward with slow, graceful steps in a gown with a strange gold headdress and trails a finger around her stony body
+A beautiful woman steps forward with slow, graceful steps in a gown with a strange gold headdress and trails a finger around her now stony body
 	- Tony feels a strange stiffness in his body, but doesn't turn to stone.
-Reed is able to resist the allure of the woman's gold eyes and the golden eyes of the snakes she has for hair, and Finn is around the corner and unaffected.
+Reed is able to resist the allure of the woman's gold eyes and the golden eyes of the snakes she has for hair, and Finn is unaffected from around the corner.
 He closes his eyes
 - Reed approaches with her eyes closed and asks the woman what the cause of her unending torment is, and the woman tells her that it's hunger
 	- Reed says, "What do you hunger for?
 Oh.... souls," and the woman smiles and confirms
 	- Reed gestures at Captain Minksi and says, "You don't want her then, her soul's already been traded away," but the snake woman doesn't care